 500 ml white rum

-This should be made as soon as you get back from picking the flowers.
-Pack a 500 ml Kilner jar with the flowers, sprinkle the sugar over and top up with the rum.
+Pack a 500 ml Kilner jar with the flowers, sprinkle the sugar over, and top up with the rum.
 Close the lid and shake gently.
 Leave for just a couple of days before straining the liquid into bottles.
 Store in a cool, dark place.

-My own efforts this year have resulted in a row of large Kilner jars lined up and darkly glinting at the back of the pantry; one is filled with blackberry whisky, another with damson vodka, another with bilberry gin, and yet another holds sloe gin.
-I will decant the liquid into bottles in December, and these will be left twinkling away for the next year or two, depending on my will-power and patience.
-If you’ve never tried this before, why not give it a go?
-It’s great fun and there’s the thrill of anticipation as you occasionally check your jars while the contents are quietly doing their thing.
-Unless you are making one of the floral infusions, there will inevitably be a wait before you can enjoy the fruits of your labour, but what happy memories will be recalled as you gaze through your glass at a roaring fire in the depths of winter, wistfully remembering those golden, far-off days of autumn.
+My efforts this year have resulted in a row of large Kilner jars lined up and darkly glinting at the back of the pantry: one is filled with blackberry whisky, another with damson vodka, another with bilberry gin, and yet another holds sloe gin.
+I will decant the liquid into bottles in December, and these will be left twinkling away for the next year or two, depending on my patience and willpower.